-I’ve been using video content from WildBrain on YouTube to strengthen what we learn and curate offline activities like our Wetlands & Water Play Water Sensory bins.
+I LOVE using sensory play to strengthen what we learn in science like this Wetlands & Water Play Water Sensory bin.
 It’s a great way to learn on multiple platforms and levels!
+Plus it’s easy to change up and alter slightly giving the kids a whole new sensory bin to play with!

 Water Play Sensory Bin Material Suggestions: